chadananda/ocean-site-content/README.md

 * ```npm install```
 * ```npm run spider```

-Data should be output as MD files in subdirectories of  output/
+Data should be output as MD files in subdirectories of the ```output/``` folder

 ### To run for only certain collections:

 At times it may be desirable to run the spider only on certain collections.
-To do that, you can pass the collection name(s) as an argument to ```npm run spider```.
+To do that, you can pass the collection name(s) as an argument to ```npm run spider -- ```.
+Please note that the double dash has spaces before and after it.
 Examples:

 * ```npm run spider -- centenary```
 * ```npm run spider -- centenary biographies```

-Please note that the double dash has spaces before and after it.
+### To scrape a single file:

+You can scrape a single file, as long as that file is within the output folder.
+To do so, simply pass the full path to the file as the argument to ```npm run spider -- ```.
+Again, note the spaces around the double dash.

+* ```npm run spider -- /path/to/file.json```

 ### To debug:

 * ```npm run debug```
 * ```npm run debug -- [collection]```